 This doesn’t sound like much if you really need the money, but it can mean the difference between going over your limit or the transaction being denied if you are close to maxing out your credit card.

-Are there limitations with a cash advance?
+What are the limitations of a cash advance?

 You are generally limited to a certain percentage or amount of your credit limit for a cash advance.
-For instance, you may have a $1,000 credit limit, but you may only be able to get a $500 cash advance.
+For instance, you may have a $1,000 limit, but you may only be able to get a $500 cash advance.

 For example, you may be able to use your card to get up to $500 in cash, but you may have a daily limit of $200.
 These are just examples, and each credit card company has their own limits and rules, so check your card agreement.